spockele/palila_gui/README.md

-    [[breaks]] (optional)               # -> Optional breaks to allow for resting in the experiment part. text = <string> (optional)          # -> Optional custom message for during the breaks. interval = <integer>                # -> Number of audios between breaks. time = <integer>                    # -> Duration of the breaks in seconds.
+    [[breaks]] (optional)               # -> Optional breaks to allow for resting in the experiment part. text = <string> (optional)          # -> Optional custom message for during the breaks. interval = <integer>                # -> Number of audios between breaks.
+                                            #   [0]: Adds a break only at the end of the part.
+                                            #   [1, ...]: Adds a break every n audios and at the end of the part.
+                                            #   [-1, ...]: Same, but a break at the end of the part is omitted.
+        time = <integer>                    # -> Duration of the breaks in seconds.

     [[intro]] (optional)                # -> Optional introduction message to the experiment part.